 Health Risks In Obese Dogs

-Dogs who are overweight are much more prone to heart disease, respiratory difficulties, joint problems, diabetes, and kidney failure.
+Dogs who are overweight are much more prone to:

 Their quality of life is compromised, and their life expectancy drops drastically due to their overall decreased immune function.

-If you suspect that your pooch belongs to the overweight half of America’s doggie population, please consult your vet to rule out any diseases contributing to obesity, such as hyperthyroidism, cushing’s disease, insulinoma (tumor occurring in the pancreas causing increased insulin production), diabetes mellitus (not depending on insulin), abnormalities in pituitary gland (controls metabolism & appetite).
+If you suspect that your pooch belongs to the overweight half of America’s doggie population, please consult your vet to rule out any diseases contributing to obesity.

-If a dog is completely out of shape, start building up his stamina very slowly, increasing the amount of exercise on a daily basis.
+If a dog is completely out of shape, start building up his stamina very slowly, and increase the amount of exercise on a daily basis.